mansengstedt/spring-ai-llms/README.md

 Available models are: claude-sonnet-4-20250514, claude-sonnet-4-5-20250929, ...
 see https://www.anthropic.com/claude/sonnet

-Anthropic account with quota must be opened and a key is generated for external clients to use, see https://console.anthropic.com/docs/en/home or https://console.anthropic.com/settings/organization.
+Anthropic account with quota must be opened, a key is generated for external clients to use, see https://console.anthropic.com/docs/en/home or https://console.anthropic.com/settings/organization.
 If quota is exceeded/unavailable, the service will return a 429 error code.

 The Anthropic API key can be generated on the following page: https://console.anthropic.com/settings/keys The generated key is read outside the app in env variable `ANTHROPIC_CONNECTION_KEY`.

-To see OpenApi account usage, goto https://console.anthropic.com/settings/billing or https://console.anthropic.com/usage
+To see OpenApi account usage, go to https://console.anthropic.com/settings/billing or https://console.anthropic.com/usage

 ### Google Gemini
 LLM using Google Gemini